tnen128/CreditCal/README.md

 **Step 2 — Get the data**

 Register for a free account at https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset and download the origination and monthly performance files for 2006–2009.
-Place them under `data/raw/`.
-You'll also need a few macroeconomic files (LAUS, FRED, FMHPI) — see [`data/README.md`](data/README.md) for the exact file list and sources.
+Place them under `data/raw/` in project root dir.
+You'll also need a few macroeconomic files (LAUS, FRED, FMHPI)

 Once the raw files are in place, run the preprocessing script: